sabio-engineering/cookbook-dvelp/handbook/operations/slack.md

 Due to confidentiality, these channels are not listed here in the cookbook.
 Simply search Slack for `cust-`

+#### Ext

+For channels involving external groups (using Slack's shared channels functionality), we prefix them with `ext-` where we have control.
+In some cases (where the other party has set up the channel) we do not have this power, so not all external channels conform to this unfortunately.

+Due to confidentiality, these channels are not listed here in the cookbook.
+Simply search Slack for `ext-`

 #### Devs

 For channels related to developer chats: